HanaNabhan/CurveLaneDetection/README.md

 # LiDAR Lane Follower with Visualization

-This ROS 2 node processes LiDAR data for lane following and visualizes the data in real-time.
+This ROS 2 node processes LiDAR data for lane detection and visualizes the data in real-time.

 ## Overview